kyma-incubator/github-slack-connectors/README.md

 ## Overview

-This document describes the Connectors for Github and Slack to use in the [Kyma](https://github.com/kyma-project/kyma) environment.
+This document describes the Connectors for GitHub and Slack to use in the [Kyma](https://github.com/kyma-project/kyma) environment.
 They allow utilizing applications' functions inside the Kyma ecosystem by communicating with the corresponding APIs.
 Use them to trigger lambda functions on Events incoming from third-party applications and react to them.

 ## Prerequisites